Managing the K-6 Learning Environment

 - Lecture: Attendance Requirement - Students must attend a minimum number of these sessions.

 - Tutorial: Attendance Requirement - Students must attend a minimum number of these sessions.

 - Anaphylaxis Training - Students must complete approved anaphylaxis training.

 - Child Protection Awareness Training - Students must complete approved child protection awareness training.

-Students must attend 6 one-hour lectures (or 3 two-hour lectures) that contain information directly pertinent to their placement.
-Check the course Blackboard site for days and times of these must-attend lectures.
+Students must attend 6 one-hour on-campus lectures (or 3 two-hour lectures) that contain information directly pertinent to their placement.
+Check the course Blackboard site for days and times of these mandatory lectures.

 Face to Face Off Campus 5 day(s) per Week for 4 Weeks

 Face to Face On Campus 10 hour(s) per Term